mu-majid/sql-postgres-lab/README.md

   - used when we want to do numeric operations on days, hours, and seconds.
 So we can subtract or add an INTERVAL to a DATE/TIME type, for example:

     `SELECT('NOV-26-1980 1:23 AM EST'::TIMESTAMP WITH TIME ZONE) - ('1 D'::INTERVAL);`

+### Validation on the Database side:

+  * We add some constraints on each column of our tables (if necessary).
+  * One example is `NOT NULL` constraint, that does not allow null value in a specific column